-Abstract: The paper presents the methodology, technology and results of a collaborative Slovenian project aimed at e-publishing text-critical editions of literary heritage.
-The materials exhibit great complexity, as they are made available not only in facsimile but also in several interconnected transcriptions, and can include notes, glossaries, dictionaries, links to external resources, multimedia presentations, etc. Their preparation centres on up-translating the materials into a canonical, standardised edition employing XML and the Text Encoding Initiative Guidelines, and the down-translation of this storage format into the HTML Web presentation.
-This workflow relies on the use of open standards and intense collaboration between the content and technology providers.
-We also present the e-editions currently available from the project Web site and discuss further work, esp. the introduction of language technology into the publication process.
+The paper presents the methodology, technology and results of a collaborative Slovenian project aimed at epublishing text-critical editions of literary heritage.
+The materials exhibit great complexity, as they are made available not only in facsimile but also in several interconnected transcriptions, and can include notes, glossaries, dictionaries, links to external resources, multimedia presentations, etc. Their preparation centres on up-translating the materials into a canonical, standardised edition employing XML and a parameterisation of the Text Encoding Initiative Guidelines, and the down-translation of this storage format into the HTML Web presentation.
+This workflow depends on the use of open standards and intense collaboration between the content and technology providers.
+We also present the e-editions currently available from the project Web site and discuss further work planned in the project, esp. the introduction of language technology into the publication process.

-1. Introduction
+1 Introduction